 For such a simple process, it may seem overwhelming at first if you haven’t been walked through it.

-I soak and roast about 4 cups at a time, though the only limit is what your oven can hold.
+I do about 4 cups at a time, though the only limit is what your oven can hold.
 Begin by placing your almonds in a bowl and cover with filtered water.
-Dash with sea salt.
+Add a dash of sea salt.
 Typically I will set these out before I go to bed so I can pop them into the oven in the morning when I’m around.
-If I won’t be around during the day I will begin soaking in the morning and begin the roasting portion in the late afternoon/early evening so they will be done in the morning.
+If I won’t be around during the day, I will start soaking in the morning, then begin the roasting portion in the late afternoon/early evening so they will be done in the morning.

 Tear off a piece of parchment paper and place on a baking sheet.
-Once the almonds are drained, spread them out in a single layer on the parchment paper and sifting with sea salt.
+Spread the almonds out in a single layer on the parchment paper and sprinkle with sea salt.
 Set your oven to 200 degrees and place the baking sheet on the rack.

-And go about your business for the next 12 – 24 hours while they roast and leave your home with such a nice aroma.
-I have many times turned the oven off mid process in order to leave the house for a bit.
-I simply turn the oven back on when I get home…and in all honesty, there are plenty of times when I leave while the oven is on.
+Now go about your business for the next 12 – 24 hours while they roast and leave your home with such a nice aroma.
+I have many times turned the oven off mid-process in order to leave the house for a bit.
+I simply turn the oven back on when I get home.
+(And in all honesty, there are plenty of times when I leave the house and leave the oven on…)

-Note: it will seem like they are done roasting before they are done roasting.
+It will seem like they are done roasting before they are done roasting.
 It’s tempting to reach in and taste one of those hot little numbers about 12 hours in, but you will notice they are still chewy on the inside, still retaining moisture.
 Leave them in until they are crisp to the touch.
-I notice the parchment paper has almond stains on them at this point and some almonds are beginning to brown.
-Then put a few on the counter and leave for a couple of minutes.
+I notice the parchment paper has almond stains on it at this point and some almonds are beginning to brown.
+At this point, pull out a few and leave them on the counter for a couple of minutes.
 When they have cooled, eat one to see if it’s got the crunch you desire.
 18 – 24 hours is right on the mark for how we like our almonds.

 Step #4: Enjoy!